flatironinstitute/finufft/README.md

 ### Bug reports

-If you think you have found a bug, please contact Alex Barnett (`ahb` at-sign `math.dartmouth.edu`) with FINUFFT in the subject line.
+If you think you have found a bug, please contact Alex Barnett (`alex.h.barnett` at-sign `gmail.com`) with FINUFFT in the subject line.
 Include a minimal code which reproduces the bug, along with details about your machine, operating system, compiler, and version of FINUFFT.